 Pay As You Go

-Unfortunately, BT Mobile doesn’t yet offer any Pay As You Go tariffs.
-If you’re looking for a Pay As You Go deal, you can order a SIM card directly from EE (EE is also a part of the BT Group).
+Unfortunately, BT Mobile doesn’t currently offer any Pay As You Go deals with no need for a credit check.
+If you’re looking for a Pay As You Go plan, you can get one from EE instead.
+EE is also a part of the wider BT Group.

-For more information and for a complete overview of available deals, please see our guide to the UK’s best value Pay As You Go SIM cards.
+For more information, see our guide to the UK’s best value Pay As You Go SIM cards.

 BT Broadband Discount